Also See Calvinism

 For all of us have become like one who is unclean, And all our righteous deeds are like a filthy garment; And all of us wither like a leaf, And our iniquities, like the wind, take us away.
 (Isaiah 64:6 NASB)

-This verse has to be one of the most commonly misquoted, misapplied passages in Christianity.
 As said by Steve Jones...
-"The Isaiah text has long functioned as support for "orthodox" creeds and confessions.
+"The Isaiah text has long functioned as support for the "orthodox" creeds and confessions.

 Calvinism uses it to establish the idea that everything the natural man does is wicked - even good deeds.
 This helps to set up the dogma of "total inability," the engine which drives the entire Calvinist soteriology (the doctrine of salvation)